Reactish-State

 Why decentralized state management?

-Centralized state management usually combines the entire app states into a single store.
-To achieve render optimization, selectors are used to subscribe React components to slices of the store.
+Centralized state management typically combines the entire app's state into a single store.
+To optimize rendering, selectors are used to subscribe React components to slices of the store.
 Taking the classic Redux todo example, the store has the following shape:

 {